Updated October 21, 2023

 What is S CURVE in Excel?

-A type of curve that shows a graphical report of cumulative progress of a project with reference to time & the growth of a variable in terms of another variable, often expressed as units of time.
-It is helpful for real-estate builders & developers to track & implement different phases of the project in their ongoing building project, where it will help out to finish the ongoing project within scheduled time & with the allocated budget.
-It is also useful to track the project timeline and its costs in the IT & pharma company (With daily progress report).
+It is called the “S curve” because the graph or chart resembles the shape of the letter “S.” Creating the S curve in Excel involves making a scatter plot, line chart, or other appropriate chart type.
+It is helpful for real-estate builders & developers to track & implement different phases of the project in their ongoing building project, which will help finish the ongoing project within the scheduled time & the allocated budget.
+It is also useful to track the project timeline and its costs in the I.T. & pharma companies.

 How to Create S CURVE in Excel?